 Areas of Research

-Circadian Rhythms & Sleep Research
+Circadian Rhythms and Sleep Research

-Investigating the function of sleep with the intent to improve the treatment of sleep disorders.
+Investigates the function of sleep with the intent to improve the treatment of sleep disorders.

-Cognitive Neurology & Alzheimer's Disease
+Cognitive Neurology and Alzheimer's Disease

-Focusing on the scientific study of neurological diseases that interfere with cognition and behavior from basic science to clinical trials and social and behavioral investigations.
+Focuses on the scientific study of neurological diseases that interfere with cognition and behavior from basic science to clinical trials and social and behavioral investigations.

-Developmental & Regenerative Neurobiology
+Developmental and Regenerative Neurobiology

-Focused on understanding mechanisms regulating development of the nervous system and use of developmental principles and tools such as stem cells and growth factors to regenerate or repair the damaged adult nervous system.
+Seeks to understand mechanisms regulating development of the nervous system and use of developmental principles and tools such as stem cells and growth factors to regenerate or repair the damaged adult nervous system.

-Understanding neurocritical care disorders to improve outcomes of the neurocritically ill patient.
+Seeks to understand neurocritical care disorders to improve outcomes of the neurocritically ill patient.

-Studying novel agents and therapeutics to advance the understanding of multiple sclerosis and related inflammatory diseases and continually improve treatment options.
+Studies novel agents and therapeutics to advance the understanding of multiple sclerosis and related inflammatory diseases and continually improve treatment options.